Cherryville High School: The 1950s

 The early 1950s bolstered the Cherryville tradition of community involvement in and support of the high school:

 Cherryville High School met requirements to become a member of the Southern Association of Colleges and Schools in 1951.
 The Cherryville Woman's Club made a donation towards additional equipment for the library.
 In 1952 a CHS Parent-Teacher Association was formed.

 Also in 1952 a new high school classroom addition was constructed, specific for the business and commercial instruction department at CHS.
-This building, immediately to the west of Starnes Auditorium, now houses part of Cherryville's Blaine Beam Intermediate School.
+This building, immediately to the west of Starnes Auditorium, now houses part of Cherryville's W. Blaine Beam Intermediate School.

 In 1955, the Cherryville City Schools administration approved construction of a physical education building with a large gymnasium, shower rooms and a weight room.
 This facility was dedicated as the "Joe R. Nixon Physical Education Building" in January, 1956, Mr. Nixon being a former superintendent of the Cherryville City School System.
 A student common area was created between the Starnes Auditorium and the planned cafeteria.
 A vocational department for bricklaying and shop was added to the basement area of the Joe R. Nixon Physical Education Building.